airborne-commando/OPSEC-OSINT-Tools/README.md

 * interacting with a target on social media
    * w0rmer:<br>
      w0rmer took a picture of his girlfriend, which had exif data on it, so the feds visited his girlfriend who without hesitation said his bf asked him to take the picture.
      `I have a way of also inciting anger in people and I think that’s obvious too, in what I was doing.
 I was egging everybody on.
-But a little backstory on that; so as you can see, all of them are pretty in-your-face and they’re trying to get and investigate or really after me.
-I already knew the GPS Exif data was in them and so I had a whole workflow for that.
+But a little backstory on that; so as you can see, all of them are pretty in-your-face and they’re trying to get and investigate or really after me.I already knew the GPS Exif data was in them and so I had a whole workflow for that.
 I had my dirty images and then I would clean them and put them in another file.
 When I went to publish that, I went one, two, three, and so, man, I need one more photo.
 I grabbed the wrong one, put it in there, and hit tweet.`[^opsecfail_w0rmer][^darknetdiaries]

 * [examples of good and bad opsec and some osint.](./markdown/examples.md)
 * Also some expanded [examples](./markdown/expanded-examples/)